abacaj/chatgpt-backup/README.md

 - This is to respect the OAI API rate limits
 - Keep your browser tab open, you don't need it to be focused for this to finish
 - Chrome **may** prompt you to download the file once it's completed
+- Tested on firefox, requires you to type `allow pasting` before you can paste the script